 - Promote renewable energy, efficient energy utilization and fuel conversion that contributes to reducing CO2 emissions throughout society.
 We will also work to offer new energy management and mobility services utilizing renewable energy and also to materialize hydrogen technologies and applications. - In the power generation business, we provide a stable supply of the energy, essential for the economic and industrial development of local communities.
 At the same time, we continuously shift management resources to renewables and other energy sources with low environmental burden in the power generation portfolio.
-(By the target year of 2035, we aim to shift the composition of the portfolio in terms of net ownership generation capacity as follows: coal 50% to 30%; gas 30% to 40%; and renewables 20% to 30%) - Regarding the development of thermal power generation and fossil energy concession, we will work on the premise of carbon neutralization in 2050. - The scope of business targeted for carbon neutralization is as follows - [Scope1·2] Direct CO2 emissions from Sumitomo Corporation and its subsidiaries, as well as indirect CO2 emissions from the generation of energy used by each company (however, for power generation businesses, emissions from those affiliated companies under the equity method are also included) [Scope3] Indirect CO2 emissions associated with the use of energy resources produced by fossil energy concession of Sumitomo Corporation Group. - [Scope3] Indirect CO2 emissions associated with the use of energy resources produced by fossil energy concession of Sumitomo Corporation Group, its subsidiaries, and affiliated companies under the equity method.
+(By the target year of 2035, we aim to shift the composition of the portfolio in terms of net ownership generation capacity as follows: coal 50% to 30%; gas 30% to 40%; and renewables 20% to 30%) - Regarding the development of thermal power generation and fossil energy concession, we will work on the premise of carbon neutralization in 2050. - The scope of business targeted for carbon neutralization is as follows - [Scope1·2] Direct CO2 emissions from Sumitomo Corporation and its subsidiaries, as well as indirect CO2 emissions from the generation of energy used by each company (however, for power generation businesses, emissions from those affiliated companies under the equity method are also included) - [Scope3] Indirect CO2 emissions associated with the use of energy resources produced by fossil energy concession of Sumitomo Corporation Group, its subsidiaries, and affiliated companies under the equity method.